ntoll/ntoll.github.io/article/8-bit-archaeology-1/index.md

 follow-up post, but with the generous help of others, I was able to extract the content of the disks.

-By way of preview, embedded below is a BBC emulator running a sort of "greatest hits" compilation of programmed musical performances.
-I put together the disk from various sources floating around my friendship group, and included some of my own code too.
+By way of preview, <a href="https://bbc.godbolt.org/?&disc1=https://ntoll.org/static/bbcdiscs/music.ssd&autoboot" target="_blank">this link takes you to an online BBC emulator running a sort of "greatest hits" compilation of programmed musical performances</a>.

+I put together the disk
+from various sources floating around my friendship group, and included some of my own code too.
 The disk's menu system is of my own creation but based upon two other fragments of code I found in a magazine: one for driving a disk menu,